ReGIS-org/regis-stack/docs/NewProject.rst

 ''''''

 A group is a set of layers grouped together under a common name.
-These groups are displayed under a collapsable name in the left menu under layers.
+These groups are displayed under a collapsible name in the left menu under layers.

 .. code:: json